Ferrovial, through a consortium headed by subsidiary Cintra Infraestructuras

 , has been selected by Colombia's National Infrastructure Agency (ANI)

 to design, build, finance, operate and maintain approximately 152 kilometres of the Bucaramanga-Barrancabermeja-Yondó (BBY) toll road

-- The project represents an estimated total investment of 2.6 trillion Colombian pesos, i.e. around 880 million euro.
+, which represents an estimated total investment of 2.6 trillion Colombian pesos, i.e. around 880 million euro.
+The 25-year concession

 The concession is for 25 years from contract signature, with the possibility of a 4-year extension.
 The concession company will be remunerated via availability payments and explicit tolls.
 The contract also provides for toll revenues to be guaranteed by the Administration.